Gorilla Grodd

-Character biography
+Fictional character biography

 Gorilla Grodd is a hyper-intelligent telepathic gorilla able to control the minds of others.
-He was an average ape until an alien spacecraft (retconned from a radioactive meteor which also empowered Hector Hammond) crashed in Grodd's African home.
-Grodd and his tribe of gorillas were imbued with super-intelligence by the ship's pilot.
-Grodd and fellow gorilla Solovar also developed telepathic and telekinetic powers.
-Led by the alien, the gorillas constructed the super-advanced Gorilla City.
+He and other gorillas gained sapience and psychic powers after an alien spaceship crashed in their area.
 The gorillas lived in peace until their home was discovered by explorers.
 Grodd forced one of the explorers to kill the alien and took over Gorilla City, planning to conquer the world next.
-Solovar telepathically contacted Barry Allen to warn of the evil gorilla's plans, and Grodd was defeated.
+Solovar telepathically contacts Barry Allen to warn of the evil gorilla's plans, and Grodd was defeated.
 The villain manages to return again and again to plague the Flash and the hero's allies.

-In his first Pre-Crisis appearance, he met the Flash while searching for Solovar (who had been imprisoned) during a trip to the human world.
+In his first pre-Crisis appearance, Grodd meets the Flash while searching for Solovar (who had been imprisoned) during a trip to the human world.
 Grodd probed Solovar's mind to find the secret of mind control so he could control Gorilla City, using its inhabitants to take over the world.
 Solovar breaks out of the cage and tells the Flash.
 The Flash defeats Grodd and temporarily removes his telepathy.
 When his power returns, he escapes and builds a machine to strip his fellow gorillas of their intelligence.
 The Flash finds out from Solovar where Grodd has escaped to and destroys the machine.
-Grodd is again imprisoned, but uses a burrowing machine he built earlier to escape.
+Grodd is again imprisoned, but uses a burrowing machine to escape.
 Assuming human form, he creates a drug to strengthen his abilities.
 After easily stopping the Flash, Grodd experiences a side effect that removes his new powers.
 The Flash arrests Grodd and takes him back to Gorilla City.
 Grodd fakes his death by transferring his mind into a man in Central City, but is caught and arrested.
 Later, he instigates the Flash's Rogues Gallery, breaking them out of jail to distract the Flash after transferring his mind to that of Freddy, a gorilla in a zoo.
 Thanks to Solovar, the Flash learns of Grodd's escape.
 Ironically, Grodd, despite using radiation to negate the Flash's speed, is defeated by the gorilla's mate when she hears him mention another gorilla.
 He and Freddy are restored to their normal bodies.